gavinlyonsrepo/Display_Lib_RPI/README.md

 	2. C++, g++ (Debian 12.2.0)
 	3. Raspbian , Debian 12 bookworm OS, 64 bit.
 	4. lgpio library Version Number :: 131584

+* Also tested on a raspberry pi 4 see issue number 2 on github.

 ### Configuration